databendlabs/databend/docs/doc/01-deploy/06-cluster-k8s-minio.md

 :::

-This tutorial covers how to install and configure databend query cluster on kubernetes with minio storage backend.
+This tutorial covers how to install and configure Databend query cluster on kubernetes with minio storage backend.
 ## Before you begin

 * Make sure your cluster have enough resource for installation (at least 4 cpus, 4GB RAM, 50GB disk)